-Two years ago, I went on a ten-day business trip to Arizona.
+Two years ago, I went on a 10-day business trip to Arizona.
 I packed my CPAP (continuous positive airway pressure) machine, something I normally do when I travel.
-The plan, as usual—to pick up some distilled water from a nearby pharmacy once I settled into my room.
+The plan, as usual, was to pick up some distilled water from a nearby pharmacy once I settled into my room.

 It’s not a great solution, as I always need to buy a whole jug (the only option) and end up leaving more than half of it behind.
 But CPAP machines are built to function using distilled water and require its use for operation.

-When I got to my destination, a conference locale on a large portion of acreage, I noticed no stores within walking distance.
-I checked the gift shop and they said they didn’t carry distilled water, only the vapor distilled water with electrolytes.
+When I got to my destination, I noticed no stores within walking distance.
+I checked the gift shop and they said they didn’t carry distilled water, only vapor distilled water with electrolytes.

 “People just use that.
 It works fine,” they said.
 Hmmm.
 Not according to my CPAP machine manufacturer.
-(And yes, I did alert the clerk this, and it was the first they’d heard of this.)
+(And yes, I did alert the clerk to this, and it was the first they’d heard of it.)